 Yes.
 You no longer need your trustees’ permission to travel overseas when your bankruptcy ends.

 Normally you don't.
 In some cases, your trustee continues to manage your bankruptcy, even after it has ended.
-For example, your trustee has claimed your house as an asset and they haven’t sold it yet.

-Your trustee may still request you to:
+Your trustee may still request that you:

 - provide information about your financial situation

-- make any outstanding compulsory payments[?].
+- make any outstanding compulsory payments[?]

 You can get also help from a free financial counsellor by contacting the National Debt Helpline on 1800 007 007.
 Financial counsellors offer free, independent and confidential services to discuss your situation and help you get back on track.
 The National Debt Helpline website also has step by step guides and useful information on how to deal with specific types of debts, such as housing, tax debt or Centrelink debt.